Rainbow-Dreamer/SfPlayer/README.md

 Click [here](https://github.com/Rainbow-Dreamer/SfPlayer/archive/refs/heads/main.zip) to download the latest version of SfPlayer.

-**Note: If you want to use `export as audio` function to export non-wav audio files (such as mp3, ogg), you need to download ffmpeg, put the ffmpeg folder in C: on Windows, and then add `C:\\ffmpeg\\bin` to system environment variables, then restart the computer.
+**Note: If you want to use `Export As Audio` function to export non-wav audio files (such as mp3, ogg), you need to download ffmpeg, put the ffmpeg folder in C: on Windows, and then add `C:\\ffmpeg\\bin` to system environment variables, then restart the computer.
 You can download ffmpeg from [here](https://github.com/Rainbow-Dreamer/musicpy/releases/download/5.16/ffmpeg.zip)**